nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 If a new peer successfully connects, establishes security, and bonds, the current application local identity switches to using the Bluetooth local identity that was used during the erase advertising.
 The new peer is associated with the currently used application local identity.

-After a time-out or on user request, the erase advertising is stopped.
+After a timeout or on user request, the erase advertising is stopped.
 The application local identity still uses the Bluetooth local identity that was associated with it before the erase advertising.

 .. note::
-   The erase advertising time-out can be extended in case a new peer connects.
+   The erase advertising timeout can be extended in case a new peer connects.
    This ensures that a new peer will have time to establish the Bluetooth security level.

-   The time-out is increased to a bigger value when the passkey authentication is enabled (:option:`CONFIG_DESKTOP_BLE_ENABLE_PASSKEY`).
+   The timeout is increased to a bigger value when the passkey authentication is enabled (:option:`CONFIG_DESKTOP_BLE_ENABLE_PASSKEY`).
    This gives the end user enough time to enter the passkey.

 Standby states